-When you meet with your advisees at the end of January, the advisor will provide them with copies of their hidden grades for the fall term.
+When you meet with your advisees for registration, the advisor will provide them with copies of their hidden grades for the fall term.

 - Freshman hidden grades are for advising purposes only, and cannot be used as an official MIT transcript or released to third parties.